 “We have found that the best and most innovative ideas often come from our own employees.
 And to stimulate and nurture those ideas, we have developed our own internal innovation programme: #next.
 Participants in the #next programme are deliberately removed from their daily work environment.
 So they can fully immerse themselves in the start-up culture at Start it @KBC and, on their return, boost innovation and entrepreneurship within our own corporate culture.” – Grégoire Dallemagne, CEO of EDF Luminus.

-They together developed bCheck, a device that provides immediate energy efficiency improvements on electricity installments like boilers and heat pumps.
+They together developed bCheck, a device that provides immediate energy efficiency improvements on electricity instalments like boilers and heat pumps.
 The device uses IoT technology and artificial intelligence to monitor their operation and efficiency.
 The collected data can be read and interpreted using AI and the system is also able to detect when an installation will break down so that problems can be solved before they occur.

 With bCheck, energy savings of up to 30% has been detected.